d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 $$

 The factor 500 = 1000/2: the 1000 is the kg→g conversion (the framework is gram-native; see section 0.6), the 2 is the kinematic $\frac{1}{2}at^2$ factor.

+**Status of this identity.** Because $r_{0,\mathrm{eff}}$ is *defined* by reverse-calculation from the measured $G$, the identity $G = 500\,r_{0,\mathrm{eff}}^2 c^2$ is exact by construction and carries no evidential weight on its own.
+It is a definition, not a result.
+The evidential content lies one step away: the length so defined, $r_{0,\mathrm{eff}} = 1.2187$ fm, lands inside the independently measured nuclear radius band — the empirical coefficient in the $R \approx r_0 A^{1/3}$ systematics is approximately $1.2$ fm, with a spread at the several-percent-to-ten-percent level depending on which observable (charge radius, matter radius) is used — and within 8% of the proton Compton wavelength $\lambda_C = 1.3214$ fm.
+The a priori range available to this extraction spans some twenty orders of magnitude in either direction, so landing in the nuclear band is the paper's sharpest single coincidence.
+Section 5.2 grades this against the other factorizations.

+A unit-free reading makes the structure of the coincidence explicit.
+The defining relation can be written

+$$
+r_{0,\mathrm{eff}} = \sqrt{r_s(1\,\mathrm g)\cdot(1\,\mathrm m)},
+$$

+the geometric mean of the Schwarzschild-type radius of one gram, $r_s(1\,\mathrm g) = 2G(1\,\mathrm g)/c^2 = 1.485\times10^{-30}$ m, and one meter.
+Written this way, two conventions are visible rather than hidden: the gram (which is nucleon-anchored through the mole and Avogadro's number, and so less arbitrary than it appears — one gram is, to within a fraction of a percent, $N_A$ nucleons) and an explicit one-meter length anchor.
+That anchor is the same object that appears as $A_v = 1\,\mathrm{m}^{-1}$ in the charge factorization of Section 4.3.
+The present paper treats the anchor as a confessed input of the audit, not as a derived quantity; deriving or eliminating it is listed among the open items in Section 5.3.

 This is the place where the visible SI wrapper should be read carefully.
 The substantive bridge is the gram-native one-gram support proxy $d_{\mathrm{mole}} \equiv r_{0,\mathrm{eff}}$, already motivated on the excitation side as the bulk-support normalization.
 The factor 500 is not the primary claim; it is the downstream SI packaging of the chain